wtlow003/auto-subtitles/README.md

 We did not opt to use the translation features directly via the Whisper model due to observed performance issue and hallucination in the generated transcript.

-To support a more efficient and reliable translation process, we used Meta AI's group of models - [No Language Left Behind (NLLB)](https://ai.meta.com/research/no-language-left-behind/) for translation post-transcription via `whisper-cpp` or `faster-whisper`.
+To support a more efficient and reliable translation process, we used Meta AI's group of models - [No Language Left Behind (NLLB)](https://ai.meta.com/research/no-language-left-behind/) for translation post-transcription.

 Currently, the following models are supported: